Elizaongwz/DSA4264/technical-report.md

 2. Process bus routes to keep or remove bus stops
 Our process_bus_routes function uses these thresholds to label each stop as "keep" or "remove" based on its passenger volume.
 Specifically:
 - For stops between MRT stations on the same line, the inner threshold is applied.
 If the average volume of the in-between stops is higher than the threshold, stops are kept.
 Else, it is removed
 - For stops outside MRT boundaries, the outer threshold is applied.
-If the average volume of each stop is higher than the threshold, stops are kept.
-Else, it is removed
+If the average volume of each stop is higher than the threshold, the stops are kept.
+Otherwise, they are removed

 3. Next Steps for Implementation
 We applied this method for the top 10 most parallel bus services identified using our parallelism scores.
 This produced a modified dataset (new_top_10_bus_data) where each stop is classified for retention or removal.
 Additionally, we produced top_10_buses_new_routes_only, focusing solely on routes where modifications were recommended.